britzl/desert/README.md

 A more advanced use case:

     -- this is the model representing an enemy
-    -- the enemies are created from a factory and they have a starting the health of 100 local enemy_model = desert.object({
+    -- the enemies are created from a factory and they have a starting health of 100 local enemy_model = desert.object({
         id = desert.gameobject("factories#enemy"),
         health = desert.number(100),